skip to main content

 Restaurants

-Union Square is undoubtedly one of the best places in The City to grab a bite, and you can find a full directory with the hundreds of local restaurants here.
-The area is known for its multiple great steakhouses, including Bob’s Steak & Chop House, The Morton’s Steakhouse, John’s Grill, and Mastro’s Steakhouse.
-However, it’s not just steak to eat downtown, and you can grab fresh fish at Akiko’s Restaurant, Maru Sushi, Sakana Sushi Bar & Grill, and Miyabiya Sushi & Grill.
+Union Square is undoubtedly one of the best places in The City to grab a bite, and you can find a full directory with the hundreds of local restaurants here (opens in a new tab).
+The area is known for its multiple great steakhouses, including Bob’s Steak & Chop House (opens in a new tab), The Morton’s Steakhouse (opens in a new tab), John’s Grill (opens in a new tab), and Mastro’s Steakhouse (opens in a new tab).
+However, it’s not just steak to eat downtown, and you can grab fresh fish at Akiko’s Restaurant (opens in a new tab), Maru Sushi, (opens in a new tab) Sakana Sushi Bar & Grill (opens in a new tab), and Miyabiya Sushi & Grill (opens in a new tab).
 In the need for some excellent but inexpensive naan and curry to enjoy on a cold SF afternoon?
-Head to Pakwan or Shalimar just a few blocks from the Trinity Towers apartments at 888 O’Farrell.
-We may not be Times Square, but Union Square in SF has plenty of great options to grab a slice or full pie, including Del Popolo, Uncle Vito’s Pizza, and Abe’s Pizza.
-A very different but highly-rated & delicious option to try in the area is Tacorea, a Mexican and Korean fusion spot serving a kimchi burrito with spicy pork, cheese, and Spanish rice!
+Head to Pakwan (opens in a new tab) or Shalimar (opens in a new tab) just a few blocks from the Trinity Towers apartments at 888 O’Farrell.
+We may not be Times Square, but Union Square in SF has plenty of great options to grab a slice or full pie, including Del Popolo (opens in a new tab), Uncle Vito’s Pizza (opens in a new tab), and Abe’s Pizza (opens in a new tab).
+A very different but highly-rated & delicious option to try in the area is Tacorea (opens in a new tab), a Mexican and Korean fusion spot serving a kimchi burrito with spicy pork, cheese, and Spanish rice!

 You can also check out this comprehensive list of the best restaurants surrounding the 1177 Market, 33 8th, 1190 Mission, and 1188 Mission apartments in the Mid-Market area.